You have probably heard or read about the potential for surgical complications related to vaginal mesh implant surgery.

 Maybe you’re coming to us for a second opinion when considering your treatment options.

 Maybe you’ve experienced a less than ideal outcome from another surgeon, and are left with mesh complications and need revision, reconstruction, and restoration of normal function.

 Our surgeons are dedicated to adhering to best practice guidelines and providing the best outcomes for our patients choosing a surgical care path.

 What to Expect

-At the initial visit, each consultation includes a thorough history and exam to make sure no other problems such as occult vaginal mesh erosion or extrusion, recurrent prolapse, or pelvic floor muscle issues are present that need to be addressed.
+At your initial visit, we’ll take a thorough history and perform an exam to make sure no other problems – such as occult vaginal mesh erosion or extrusion, recurrent prolapse or pelvic floor muscle issues – are present that need to be addressed.

-If a procedure or surgery is necessary, we then proceed with cystoscopy (to look in the bladder with a small scope to assure no mesh or injury to the bladder) and urodynamics testing (test to see how the bladder functions) before finalizing a surgery decision.
+- Cystoscopy, where we look in your bladder with a small scope to assure there’s no mesh or injury to the bladder

 - Midurethral Sling